spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/install-and-upgrade/install-the-dynamic-multistore-glue-api.md

 ---
-title: Install the Dynamic multiple stores Glue API
+title: Install the Dynamic Multistore Glue API
-description: Use the guide to install the Dynamic multiple stores feature in your project.
+description: Use the guide to Install the Dynamic Multistore feature in your project.
 last_updated: Apr 25, 2023
 template: feature-integration-guide-template
 ---